muguryildirim/svn/README.md

 Subversion is a free/open-source version control system.
 Subversion manages files and directories over time.
 A tree of files is placed into a central repository.
 The repository is much like an ordinary file server, except that it remembers every change ever made to your files and directories.
 This allows you to recover older versions of your code, or examine the history of how your code was changed.

-## SVN Working Copy
-SVN is a repository that holds all our versioned data, which is also called the SVN server.
-SVN client program which manages local reflections of portions of that versioned data which is called a working copy.
-SVN clients can access its repository across networks.
-Multiple users can access the repository at the same time.

 ## Installing SVN on Linux
 ### Debian or Ubuntu
 For Debian-based distributions, you can install SVN using the apt package manager.
 Open the terminal and run the following command: